Home

 In that 5-10% there are normally 200-500 million sperm cells.
 Still, it takes only one sperm cell to fertilize a human egg.

 Sperm cells come only from the testicles.
 They take over 70 days to develop.
-As I said, they make up 5-10% of the semen.
+As I said, they make up only 5-10% of the fluid.

 Seminal plasma is made by the seminal vesicles.
 It makes up about 46-80%.
 The seminal vesicles also create prostaglandins (hormone-like chemicals that regulate cellular activities).